-The Department of Planning and Development is authorized to issue a permit for temporary uses of property.
-There should be no more than two such permits granted to a particular property per calendar year.
+The Department of Planning and Development is authorized to issue a permit for temporary uses of property pursuant to a permit form devised for such purpose.
 Authorization shall be as follows:

-(A) Each permit for open lot sale for Christmas trees in the AB, OP, NC, CO, and LI districts shall not exceed 45 days.
+(A) Each permit for open lot sale of seasonal items such as Christmas trees, pumpkins and the like, in any commercial district shall not exceed 45 days.

-(C) Each permit for contractor's offices, equipment sheds, open storage or laydown areas, and trailer offices in any district, except fully or near fully developed and occupied residential districts, provided that such office is placed on the property to which it is appurtenant, or with express permission from the owner of other suitable property, shall not exceed one year, which may be renewed upon a showing of good cause.
+(C) Each permit for contractor's offices, equipment sheds, open storage or laydown areas, and trailer offices in any district, provided that the same is placed on the property to which it is appurtenant, or with express permission from the owner of other suitable property, shall not exceed one year, which may be renewed upon a showing of good cause.

-(D) Each permit for fireworks stands in the AB, NC, OP and LI districts, provided that such activity is conducted in accordance with all applicable requirements of state law and town codes, shall not exceed 30 days.
+(D) Each permit for fireworks stands in any commercial district, provided that such activity is conducted in accordance with all applicable requirements of state law and town codes, shall not exceed 30 days.

 (E) Permits for placement of a portable storage unit on commercial or residential property, provided that:

 (1) There shall be no more than one portable storage unit per site no larger than eight feet wide, 16 feet long, and eight feet high.

-(2) No portable storage unit shall remain on a site for the duration of construction under a valid building permit, but not more than 30 days in any calendar year without the same, provided that one 30-day extension may be granted if there is substantial evidence of need.
+(2) A portable storage unit may remain on a site for the duration of construction under a valid building permit, but not more than 30 days in any calendar year without the same, provided that one 30-day extension may be granted if there is substantial evidence of need.

 (3) It shall be unlawful for any person to place or permit the placement of any portable storage unit on a site in which they own, rent, occupy, or control without first obtaining a temporary use permit.
 The issuance of a permit shall allow the applicant to place a portable storage unit on a property in conformance with the requirements of this section.